How Facebook Outs Sex Workers - Slashdot

 Except Facebook...
 Oh, fsck it, I give up.

 Frankly, who needs the NSA when you have Facebook?

-From the article: âoeFacebook isnâ(TM)t a luxury,â Darling said. âoeItâ(TM)s a utility in our lives.
-For something that big to be so secretive and powerful in how it accumulates your information is unnerving.â

-That's one of her problems right there.
-It may be a utility, but it is not a mandatory utility.
-It is opt-in.
-Life goes on just fine without it.
-Some sheeple seem to think it's required that you sign up for a facebook account.
-It's a proven privacy violator.
-And as far
+Oh, wait, they are probably working together right now.

+Wasn't there a story about that creep Zuckerberg wanting to become President of the United States of Facebook?

-Might be a simple answer (Score:2)
+Might be a simple answer (Score:3)

 The only winning move is to not play.
 Just get rid of facebook and install uBlock and filters that keep social media at bay.